The ONLY Landscaping Email Marketing Guide You Need

 Define what your goals are.

-If that is too broad, think about what you want to achieve from marketing in the near short term and long term.
+If that is too broad, consider what you want to achieve from marketing in the near, short, and long term.

 Defining Goals

 • Do you want to target new service areas?
-Or you’ve launched a new landscaping service offering and want to get leads for that service?
+Or have you launched a new landscaping service offering and want to get leads?
 (Short to medium-term goal)

 • Are you looking to acquire new customers?
 (Short term goal)